 Note: This PIN updates PIN 21-17.2-ASC's and PIN 21-49-ASC's guidance in regard to communal dining.
 All other guidance in regard to group activities and non-essential services and residents returning from outings; new admissions; and entertainment, remains in effect.
-This PIN supersedes guidance regarding Vaccination Verification and Recordkeeping Requirements for Visitors of Residential Facilities and Physical Touch; and updates guidance on Visitation Waiver, Outdoor Visitation, Virtual Visitation in PIN 21-40-ASC, dated August 27, 2021.

-Licensees should continue to follow guidance in all applicable California Department of Social Services (CDSS) PINs in addition to guidance or instructions from:
+Licensees should continue to follow guidance in all applicable CDSS PINs in addition to guidance or instructions from: